More than two years ago we published “10 talent management trends for 2016”. Time for an update.

 7. A more organic approach to talent management

 Planning and control are overrated.
 Most talent management programs cost a lot of money, and do not deliver on the high expectations.
 HR and management are used to design and implement programs, and life might feel empty without.
 I was speaking about talent management with a friend, who is working at a medium sized multinational, recently.
 She said she was now advocating a “go with the flow” approach.
-Talent in their organisation often start initiatives without any corporate involvement.
+Talent in their organisation often starts initiatives without any corporate involvement.
 The main task of the corporate team is to stimulate and not to stop these initiatives, and not to force them to a global approach immediately.
 An interesting organic approach.

 8. Talent Analytics as the foundation